carpentries-incubator/python-humanities-lesson/episodes/05-loops-and-functions.md

 > files).
 Modify the for loop so that the entries with null values are not
 > included in the yearly files.
 >
-> 2. What happens if there is no data for a year in the sequence (for example,
+> 2. What happens if there is no data for a year?
-> imagine we had used 1800 as the start year in `range`)?
 >
-> 3. Let's say you only want to look at data from a given multiple of years.
-How would you modify your loop in order to generate a data file for only every 5th year, starting from 1500?
->
-> 4. Instead of splitting out the data by years, a colleague wants to analyse each place separately.
+> 3. Instead of splitting out the data by years, a colleague wants to analyse each place separately.
 How would you write a unique csv file for each location?
 {: .challenge}

 ## Building reusable and modular code with functions